+Figure 12: Example of SOAP fault translation to NSI failed message

 ACK handling

 Delays on the transport layer can result in ACK arriving after the confirmed/failed message.
 The following guidelines are recommended for handling web-service ACKs:

 For protocol robustness, the NSA SHOULD accept any confirmed/failed messages even if these are received out-of-order with respect to the ACK, i.e. before the associate ACK has been received.